 When I started listening I doubted that… I mean, how heavy and deep can you make a guitar?
 There must be a bass playing along!
 Listening a bit more intense I found that “no, that’s just guitar.”

-The album is 22 minutes long (which is a bit short for a full length album), but it does contain 8 tracks.
+The Hex and The Healer is 22 minutes long (which is a bit short for a full length album), but it does contain 8 tracks.

 The opener, ‘The Hex’, immediately sets the tone with a fast pace guitar lick, thundering drums and Alessandro’s driven vocals.
 Well, if I knew I would not be getting sweet ballads.
 What would you do?